ankitects/anki-manual/src/deck-options.md

 To change the options in one deck but not other decks, click the arrow icon in the top right of the Deck Options window.
 The following are shown:

-- **Save**: Saves all modifications you've made since opening the deck options screen.
+- **Save**: Saves all modifications you've made after opening the deck options screen.
 - **Add**: Add a new preset, with the default options.
-- **Clone**: Clone your current preset, which is useful if you just want to modify certain options, keeping the rest as they are.
+- **Clone**: Clone your current preset, which is useful if you want to modify some of the  options but keep the rest as they are.
 - **Rename**: Changes the name of the current preset.
 - **Delete**: Deletes the current preset.
 This will make your next sync a one-way sync.